A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 A bit of evenly scattered distributed dark hair along the back and dorsal side of the tail is permissible.

-Out of all the Shiba Inu coat colors, it’s harder to find the perfect coat texture with the reds due to the tendency of their coats being softer in texture.
+Out of all the Shiba Inu coat colors, it’s harder to find the perfect red coat texture due to the tendency of their coats being softer in texture.

 For more info on Red Shiba Inus, click here.